WillyManson/ansible-k8s/README.md

-How to create a Kubernetes cluster with Kubeadm and Ansible on Ubuntu 22.04
+How to create a Kubernetes cluster with Kubeadm and Ansible on Debian 11.3.0